kolorahl/dev-env/README.md

 other tools and features to be installed, not to mention 99+% of my development, use git.

+## emacs ##

+My personal favorite editor, although I do like using it with the addition of "Evil Mode", which adds vim bindings when in Evil Mode.
+I like the ease of navigating a file and vim's search-and-replace functionality.

 ## rbenv ##

 Much of my development, and a significant number of tools I use, require Ruby.